raspberrypilearning/astro-pi-mission-zero/en/step_6.md

 ![Astronaut](images/astronaut-pic.png)

-+ Create colour variables to define the colours you want to use in your picture.
++ At the bottom of your code, create some colour variables to define the colours you want to use in your picture.
 You can use as many colours as you like, but for this example we'll stick to only two - white (`w`) and black (`b`).

 ```python
 w = (255, 255, 255)